 Horia M. Dijmarescu |

 I earned a Ph.D. in Political Science at Northwestern University, specializing in International Relations and Political Theory.
-My academic interests include global politics, rules, international practices, institutions, international security, human rights, normativity, invisible power, discourse, sovereignty and intervention, philosophy of science, identity formation, anti-racism in IR, and Wittgenstein.
+My academic interests include world politics, global rules and norms, transnational political discourse, politics of identity, politics of tourism, mass atrocity crimes and human rights, invisible power, intervention, philosophy of science, anti-racist pedagogy.
+My dissertation research was on actors justify or contest actions, examining wartime use of incendiary munitions and the legitimation of forms of governance in response to conflagrations.
+The project traces how discursively invoked rules constitute rhetorical resources through which actors (re)produce and negotiate meanings of rules themselves.
+More recently, my work has focused on the normalization of animus against sexual and gender identity minorities, and on the ways that transnational heritage tourism economies change the identity of communities (read more).
 If you are a young scholar seeking advice on applying to graduate school, please feel free to reach out!
 Photo credit: "The Great Fire of London."
 Unknown artist.
 Courtesy of the London Fire Brigade. |